 Based on the mixed anecdotal evidence, it might be worth giving biotin a shot.
 Since we’re all different, nothing is going to work the same for everyone.
 We all have different needs and our lifestyles, diet, stress levels are different.

-There is obviously not magic pill to make hair grow super fast, but there are things that can make some difference, however small.
+There is obviously not a magic pill to make hair grow super fast, but there are things that can make some difference, however small.

-In one recent study published in 2017, the researches found that in 18 reported cases of people taking biotin, all patients who received a biotin supplement reported improvements after taking the supplement
+In one recent study published in 2017, the researchers found that in 18 reported cases of people taking biotin, all patients who received a biotin supplement reported improvements after taking the supplement

 Many people swear by biotin supplements for faster hair growth.
 If you’ve never tried it before, then give it a try.
 If there is any further evidence to support the use of biotin, I will share in future updates to this post.

 Remember, supplementing in never a substitute for a healthy and balanced diet.
 Supplements are simply ways to enhance our nutrition for optimal health.